Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In hypoplastic left heart syndrome, most of the left side of the heart is small and underdeveloped.
 These structures are usually affected:

 The left ventricle is normally very strong so it can pump blood to the body.
-When it is small and poorly developed, it can't pump enough blood out to the body.
+When it is small and poorly developed, it can't pump any or enough blood out to the body.
 For this reason, an infant with hypoplastic left heart syndrome will not live long without surgery to fix the defect.

 Some congenital heart defects occur more often in certain families (genetic defects).